jhajek/Linux-text-book-part-1/Chapter-04/chapter-04.md

 ## Chapter Conclusions and Review

 Through this chapter we learned about the details of what X is and how it relates to modern desktop Linux GUIs.
 We learned how window managers and desktop environments extend X and give us modern Linux Desktops.
 We learned about the two major desktop environments and how they were developed.
 We learned about the major desktop environment toolkits and we learned about theming.
-Finally we covered the basic terminologies of GNOME 3 on Fedora and Unity 7 on Ubuntu 15.04.
+Finally we covered the basic terminologies of GNOME 3 on Fedora and Unity 7 on Ubuntu.

 ### Review Questions